xiaoxiae/videos/21-photogrammetry/SCRIPT.md

 > also mention that the details are a bit tricky, but the main point is that we have a feature point if it's the local maximum in the adjacent scales
 > since this creates a lot of points (some of which aren't all that great), additionally filter by using threshold (is it very bright/dark?)

+We obviously don't want that, so we'll use a better approach called SIFT, which stands for Scale-Invariant Feature Transform.
+SIFT is based on the idea that a good feature should still be present when we reduce the image detail by scaling down or blurring.

 > TODO: visually show that SIFT is much more resilient to this using the same operations (side by side)

 Here is a side-by-side comparison.